Takanu/Pelican/README.md

 If you’ve never heard of [Telegram](telegram.org) it’s an awesome non-profit, secure messaging service that offers so many cool features that it’s kind of hard to list them all but i’ll try:

-* Open Stickers Platform
+* An open sticker platform
-* 5000 Member Groups
+* 30,000 member groups
-* Access Chats From Any Device
+* You can access your chats easily from any device
-* 1.5GB File Transfer
+* 1.5GB file transfers
-* HTML5 Game Platform
+* A cool HTML5 game platform
 * Apps For Literally Everything (Tablets, Desktop, Smartwatches)
 * The fact that you can talk to someone without giving out your phone number through the magic of usernames like [t.me/takanu](t.me/takanu) (hey thats me).
 * Channels where you can publish content to an unlimited number of followers